• Skip to primary navigation

 Also all of the double crochet stitches are placed in between the stitches from the previous row instead of into the normal top 2 loops.
 This gives the sweater a chunky knit-like look, without the extra weight of using a bulky yarn!

-And, since I know that cropped tops aren’t everyone’s cup of tea, I added some variations to this pattern.
+And, since I know that cropped sweaters aren’t everyone’s cup of tea, I added some variations to this pattern.
 The length of the top can easily be adjusted by adding a row or two to the main body piece!

 Why the name the Weekender Cropped Sweater?
 Simple, because this sweater can easily be worked up in a single weekend!
 As this pattern was tested for me, I was surprised at how quick everyone was finishing their sweaters.

 Then one of my amazing testers suggested that I name this design the Weekender because of how quick it works up, and I kind of loved it!
-So if you are looking for a quick and stylish new garment to add to your collection, The Weekender Sweater is the one for you!
-(You can see photos of my testers' versions here!)

 More Free Crochet Sweater Patterns